comharris/readme/docs/how_i_think.md

 When something has failed, please AVOID answers like "Don't worry about it, it's fixed now" as my Yes/No brain will assume the lack of detail, teaching and remediation signals a lack of understanding.

-### 4. Avoid being vain
+### 4. Prioritize the work over being liked

 When working in teams, don't optimize for how you believe you will be perceived.
-Don't optimize for being liked.
+Don't prioritize being liked over making the right decision.
 Hold the work up above all else.
 Great organizations will respect that.
-Leaders who care too much about being liked set a bad example for their organization.
+Leaders who care too much about being liked set a bad example.